fieldtrip/website/tutorial/sourcemodel.md

 #### 2. Preparation of the anatomical MRI: impose coordinate system according to the M/EEG coordinates

 In this example, we are using an MRI which has been processed to contain a transformation matrix that corresponds to the CTF convention.
-Thus, the coordinate system coincides with the coordinates in which the MEG sensors are expressed, and a coincidence between coordinate systems is a necessary prerequisite for a meaningful source reconstruction.
+Thus, the coordinate system coincides with the coordinates in which the MEG sensors are expressed, and a coincidence between coordinate systems is a prerequisite for a meaningful source reconstruction.
 Often, however, the anatomical image is expressed in an arbitrary coordinate system, and it needs to be coregistered to the MEEG-based coordinate system.

 To find out about the coordinate system of your mri, you can use the following function to check it.